 1. Passport, obviously…

 2. Visa, I would think it’s obvious but actually a lot of my friends say they want to book a flight to visit and are shocked when I say they need to apply for a visa.
-You can start your application on the Indian Visa website.
-And because I love you all so much, and the visa process can get complicated I’m going to soon do a detailed post on how to apply.
+Because I love you all so much, and the visa process can get complicated here is a step by step guide to getting your visa to India (for Americans).
 You need a lot of paperwork!

 top photo credit: flickr, bottom photo (also feature photo) flickr